 2. Take a free ride down the Parkway on the Gatlinburg trolley form late-June through mid-August.
 All other times, the trolley fare is just $2.

 3. Enjoy free entertainment from Smoky Mountain Tunes and Tales.
 This seasonal ensemble features live music and Appalachian storytelling from costumed performers along the Parkway in downtown Gatlinburg.
 Tunes and Tales runs from mid-June through July.

 4. Splash in the Gatlinburg fountain in front of the Gatlinburg visitors center.
-The Visitors Center is located at the intersection of US 321 and US 441.
+The Visitors Center is located downtown at traffic light #3.

 6. Visit Mills Park to enjoy a rousing game of Disc Golf, shred at the skate park, or climb on the children’s playground.

 7. Drive the Roaring Fork Motor Nature Trail.
-Here, you can look for wildlife, visit a historic log cabin, and hike some of the areas most popular trails including Grottos Falls.
+Here, you can look for wildlife, visit a historic log cabin, and hike some of the area’s most popular trails including Grotto Falls.

-9. If you don’t visit the Glades for the market, you can also go to walk across the adorable covered bridge.
+9. If you don’t visit the Glades for the market, you can also go to photograph the adorable covered bridge.
 Although of newer construction, this covered bridge still exudes classic charm.
 There are even shops you can visit just beyond the bridge.

 10. Satisfy your inner artist at the Arrowmont School of Arts and Crafts’ art galleries which are free for public viewing.

 11. Bring out your competitive side at Mynatt Park with a game of tennis, basketball, or horseshoe.
 There is also a children’s playground and picnic area with grills.

 12. Visit the Gatlinburg Arts and Crafts community for live demonstrations from local artisans.
 You never know, you may see a stunning work of art you just have to have!